 In 2010 there was a study in Circulation that TB-500, following an MI (myocardial infarction, or heart attack) in mice resulted in reversal of the fibrotic tissue damage of the MI.

-TB-500 might help with ED, by reversing penile fibrotic tissue damage.
+TB-500 might also help with ED, by reversing penile fibrotic tissue damage.
 The penile fibrotic tissue damage can be because of diabetes, high blood pressure, infections, or other various vascular problems.

 It also helps with the repair of damaged nerves, by promoting the growth and projections of neurites.